Akhadjon/swift/README.md

 [Swift development blog](http://mhorga.org) - topics on Swift and Metal
 [Roadfire Software blog](http://roadfiresoftware.com/blog/) - topics on Swift and parsing JSON
 [Cocoa with Love](http://cocoawithlove.com) - blog by Matt Gallagher
+[Cocoa is My Girlfriend](http://www.cimgf.com) - a passion for programming on iOS and OSX